ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 type checker plugin redesign: take care of simplicity + working together with others
 	set of types (min, max as 1-20, enums as user-defined types,...), space separated as now look into haskell type classes

-## other stuff

-specification checker+application
-	type inference with type classes
-	stacking: apply links for whole hierarchy
-	+ vendor overrides (apply additional data to specification) (beware of featuritis, only if adapts nicely in rest) conflict plugin

-tooling:
-	remove config without specification